Adobe FrameMaker

 Adobe FrameMaker is a document processor designed for writing and editing large or complex documents, including structured documents.
 It was originally developed by Frame Technology Corporation, which was bought by Adobe.

 Overview

 FrameMaker became an Adobe product in October 1995 when Adobe purchased Frame Technology Corp.
-Adobe added SGML support, which eventually morphed into today's XML support.
+Adobe added SGML support, which was eventually adapted into XML support.
 In April 2004, Adobe stopped supporting FrameMaker for the Macintosh.

 This reinvigorated rumors surfacing in 2001 that product development and support for FrameMaker were being wound down.
-Adobe denied these rumors in 2001, later releasing FrameMaker 8 at the end of July 2007, FrameMaker 9 in 2009, FrameMaker 10 in 2011, FrameMaker 11 in 2012, FrameMaker 12 in 2014, FrameMaker (2015 release) in June 2015, FrameMaker 2017 in January 2017, FrameMaker 2019 in August 2018, and FrameMaker 2020 in 2020.
+Adobe denied these rumors in 2001, later releasing FrameMaker 8 at the end of July 2007, FrameMaker 9 in 2009, FrameMaker 10 in 2011, FrameMaker 11 in 2012, FrameMaker 12 in 2014, FrameMaker (2015 release - confusingly, internal version 13.0) in June 2015, FrameMaker 2017 (internal version 14.0) in January 2017, FrameMaker 2019 (internal version 15.0) in August 2018, FrameMaker 2020 (internal version 16.0) in 2020, and FrameMaker 2022 (internal version 17.0) in 2022.

 FrameMaker has two ways of approaching documents: structured and unstructured.